Skip to content

 Growth

-• China’s economy has held up well over H1 2025, with increased policy stimulus from Chinese authorities helping to limit the damage from the trade war, although growth is expected to slow in H2 2025 and 2026.
+• China’s economy held-up well over H1 2025 due to increased policy stimulus from Chinese authorities.
+However, momentum has started to cool due to China’s anti-involution policy and growth is expected to slow in H2 2025 and 2026.

 Inflation